Woh Lamhe...

-Bhatt said that it is his tribute to the actress and time he spent with her, hence the name Woh Lamhe... ("Those Moments").
-Parveen Babi's character is played by Ranaut who is named Sana Azim in the film to avoid direct reference to the actress.
+Bhatt said that it is his tribute to the actress and the time he spent with her, hence the name Woh Lamhe... ("Those Moments").
+Parveen Babi's character is played by Ranaut who is named Sana Azim in the film to avoid a direct reference to the actress.
 The film was critically acclaimed for its screenplay, direction, and a noteworthy performance of Ranaut.
-Ranaut’s performance in the film is considered to be one of her best.
+Ranaut’s acting performance in the film, is considered one of her best.

 Despite the film getting a lot of praise, it could not recover its budget in the box office and was a massive flop, recovering most of its cost from DVD and satellite television revenue.
 For her performance in the film, Ranaut won the Filmfare Award for Best Female Debut at the 52nd Filmfare Awards.

 Plot

 The film begins with a woman in a hotel room.
 She goes to the bathroom and slits her wrists in an attempt to kill herself.
 That woman is later revealed to be Sana Azim (Kangana Ranaut), a famous Bollywood actress.
-When this news reaches film-maker Aditya Pankaj Garewal (Shiney Ahuja), he is devastated.
+When this news reaches filmmaker Aditya Pankaj Garewal (Shiney Ahuja), he is devastated.
 Aditya has been searching for Sana, who was intensely involved with him and who had mysteriously disappeared from his life without any explanation three years ago, only to surface now in what could be the last moments of her life.

-As Aditya waits outside of the ICU alongside his friend Sam (Purab Kohli), praying to be reunited with her, he has a flashback of moments spent with her three years ago.
+As Aditya waits outside the ICU alongside his friend Sam (Purab Kohli), praying to be reunited with her, he has a flashback of moments spent with her three years ago.

 Sana had achieved stardom while Aditya was a struggling film director.
-He spots Sana at a fashion show where he rebukes her for being ugly inside-out.
-He insults her to a point where she throws her underwear on him, thus garnering media attention.
+He spots Sana at a fashion show, where he rebukes her for being ugly inside-out.
+He insults her to the point where she throws her underwear at him, thus garnering media attention.
 Nikhil (Shaad Randhawa), her abusive boyfriend, scolds her and rapes her.
 Sana's mother also scolds her for this act.

-Sana agrees at first to work with Aditya for his film but later she declines as she is bound by a contract.
+Sana agrees at first to work with Aditya for his film, but later she declines as she is bound by a contract.
 However, she breaks free from Nikhil's misery and agrees to work with Aditya.

 Aditya starts shooting his film.
 During the shoot, both become close to each other.
-During the last day of the shoot, Sana tearfully says that she will miss him and those memories spent during the shoot.
+During the last day of the shoot, Sana tearfully says that she will miss him and the memories spent during the shoot.
 Aditya compares those memories to the sand castles on the beach by saying that those sand castles remain in our memories forever even though they are knocked down by the waves.
 During the film premiere, both fall in love with each other.